Are Singaporean Hospitals Actually Overcrowded?

 Due to the growing population and a growing number of Singaporeans getting admitted to hospitals, it can seem like hospitals are getting more crowded simply because there are now more people seeking care.
-For instance, recent data suggests that while the total population grew around 1.4% between 2015 and 2017, admissions to acute hospitals (which comprise both of general hospitals and specialty hospitals but barring psychiatric hospitals) increased by 13.6%.
+This is especially true considering the COVID-19 pandemic.
+Several hospitals across the island have reported that their emergency care services have been overwhelmed with record high number of patients within the first few months of 2022.
 Even when we include psychiatric and community hospitals in our analysis, we can see that the change in hospital admittances per year has been growing at a faster rate than the population starting from 2010 onwards.
-Due to a variety of factors like an aging population, increasing mortality rates (death rates grew by 3.2% compared to the total population growth of 2.5% between 2014 and 2016) and medical tourism, a growing portion of people in Singapore are seeking hospital care, which could be causing hospital overcrowding especially if the supply of medical resources has not kept up.
+Due to a variety of factors like an aging population, increasing mortality rates and medical tourism, a growing portion of people in Singapore are seeking hospital care, which could be additional reasons that are causing hospital overcrowding especially if the supply of medical resources has not kept up.

 Indeed, additional factors from the hospital's side may also be contributing to the feeling of overcrowding.
 For instance, one such factor could be that hospitals are struggling to add enough medical resources fast enough to supply the increase in demand.
-Overall, we found that the annual number of acute hospital patients per bed has increased sharply from 51 patients per bed in 2015 to 55 patients per bed in 2017.
+Overall, we found that the occupancy rates across hospitals have been averaging at about 90% during the first quarter of 2022, which is an increase from the occupancy rates of previous years.
 This increase was true for both public and private hospitals, indicating that the rate of growth for hospital beds has not been fast enough to keep up with the number of ailing Singaporeans.

 Singaporean Hospitals Face Overcrowding in the Middle of the Week

 Furthermore, long wait time is another good indicator of overcapacity in hospitals, since they often occur when there is not enough medical personnel or resources available for the number of patients.
-Data from the Ministry of Health's July 2018 weekly sample of 6 public hospitals found that the average wait time to be admitted to a ward from the emergency department is 2.5 hours.
-Furthermore, we found that hospitals have the longest wait times during the middle of the week, with an average wait time of 3.2 hours between Tuesdays and Thursdays compared to an average wait time of 1.6 hours on weekends and 2.3 hours on Monday or Friday.
+Data from the Ministry of Health's July 2022 weekly sample of 8 public hospitals found that the average wait time to be admitted to a ward from the emergency department was roughly 8.2 hours.
+Furthermore, we found that hospitals have the longest wait times during the first half of the week, with an average wait time of 11.5 hours between Mondays and Wednesdays compared to an average wait time of only 5 hours on Fridays and Saturdays.
 This further supports our findings that patients who are admitted to a hospital on a weekday will have a greater perception of overcrowding than those admitted on weekends.

 Which Hospitals are the Most Overcrowded?

-According to the weekly data from the Ministry of Health, Khoo Tek Phuat Hospital had the highest bed occupancy rate of 96%, with one day of the sampled week even going over 100% occupancy.
-However, it also had the lowest waiting time, indicating that turnover in the hospital may be fairly quick.
+According to the weekly data from the Ministry of Health, Tan Tock Seng Hospital had the highest bed occupancy rate of 100%, with one day of the sampled week even going over 100% occupancy.
+However, it also had lower waiting times than some of the other hospitals sampled, indicating that turnover in the hospital may be relatively quick.

-On the other hand, Tan Tong Seng Hospital had the longest waiting time average of 4.5 hours on a weekly basis.
-It also had the second highest bed occupancy rate of 95%, making it the most crowded hospital on average.
-On the other hand, the hospital that seems to be the least crowded would be Changi General Hospital, as it had the lowest bed occupancy rate of 85% and the second shortest wait time of 1.7 hours.
+On the other hand, Sengkang General Hospital had the longest waiting time average of an average of 11.3 hours on a weekly basis.
+It also had one of the highest bed occupancy rate of an estimated 90%, making it one of the most crowded hospitals on average.
+On the other hand, the hospital that seems to be the least crowded would be Alexandra Hospital, as it had the lowest bed occupancy rate of roughly 80% and the shortest wait time of 2.29 hours.